MGXlab/phap/docs/getting_started/overview.md

 ## Features

-* Uses [Singularity](https://sylabs.io/) containers for execution of all tools.
+* Uses [Singularity](https://sylabs.io/) containers for the execution of all tools.

 When possible (i.e. the image is not larger than a few `G`s), tools **and** their dependencies are bundled in the same container.
-This means you do not need to get models or any other external databases.
+This means you do not need to get models or any other external databases, unless otherwise specified.

+* Intermediate processing steps are handled by [Conda](https://conda.io/en/latest/) environments, to ensure smooth and reproducible execution.

-* Calculates the Last Common Ancestor of all tools per contig.
+* Outputs the Last Common Ancestor of all tools, per contig, based on the predicted taxonomy.

 ## Tools